hmrc/breathing-space-if-proxy/public/api/conf/1.0/docs/overview.md

-This API allows for the creation and administration of breathing space periods for debtors.
+This API allows for the creation and administration of "Breathing Space"periods for individuals.

-It also facilitates the retrieval of certain types of debtor information.
+It also facilitates the retrieval of certain types of individual information.